PyVRP/PyVRP/docs/source/dev/benchmarking.rst

 * For the CVRP, we use `the X-instances of Uchoa <http://vrp.atd-lab.inf.puc-rio.br/media/com_vrp/instances/Vrp-Set-X.tgz>`_.
   Each instance has :math:`n` clients; the runtimes are computed as :math:`2.4 n` seconds on a reference CPU with PassMark score 2183.
   Thus, an instance with 100 clients is ran for 240 seconds, assuming a CPU with PassMark score 2183.
-  For this benchmark, PyVRP needs to be compiled with the CVRP problem setting, and the ``round`` rounding function should be used.
+  For this benchmark, the ``round`` rounding function should be used.
   Additionally, the configuration specified in ``configs/cvrp.toml`` should be used.

 * For the VRPTW, we use `the Gehring and Homberger instances <http://vrp.atd-lab.inf.puc-rio.br/media/com_vrp/instances/Vrp-Set-HG.tgz>`_, particularly those with 1000 clients.